 Cashews, almonds, and hazelnuts are high in magnesium, which plays a key role in converting sugar to energy.
 They're also filled with fiber to keep your blood sugar levels even and protein to stave off hunger.
 Keep a bag of mixed nuts or trail mix in your purse or desk drawer to stay energetic all day.
+Try working these eating habits into your daily schedule for more energy.

 Content continues below ad